 What about offline stores?

-Consider a case where customer saw a paid advertisement for products.
+Consider a case where customers saw a paid advertisement for products.
 Then customer did some google searches and checked the website for that product.
 But when it comes to making the purchase, the customer went to the offline store and made the purchase.
-Just because no digital conversion happened, attribution modelling will not be applied.
+Just because no digital conversion happened, attribution modeling will not be applied.
 However, the paid campaign and search results were major factors that lead to the ultimate sale.

 How can we count external factors?